 Additional Ways to Invest for Retirement

 Choosing, opening and funding an IRA account (or two) takes a bit of research and initiative, but the benefits you receive may go well beyond the dollars you deposit.
-With a 5% average annual return, a $6,000 investment today could be worth $44,328 in 40 years, even if you never contribute another dime.
-Then again, once you've opened accounts and set up funding, it's easy to continue growing your savings, which in turn contributes to a more optimistic and realistic outlook on retirement.
+With a 5% average annual return, a $7,000 investment today could be worth $51,509 in 40 years, even if you never contribute another dime.
+Then again, once you've opened accounts and set up funding, it's easy to continue growing your savings—and bringing your retirement goals closer every day.